usegen/onlook/CONTAINER_README.md

 You can modify these settings by editing the podman-compose.yml file.

 ### Windows-Specific Configuration

+For Windows with Podman Desktop, the included PowerShell script (run_podman.ps1) automatically:
+- Sets the correct DISPLAY environment variable
+- Configures paths for Windows compatibility
+- Manages the build and run process

 When running on Windows with WSL2, you may need to modify the run_podman.sh script to set the correct DISPLAY environment variable: